![]() |

 Facts

-Dwight died in Barbados while visiting there as chief judge at the Caribbean Broadcasting Union's media awards.
+Dwight died in Barbados while visiting as chief judge at the Caribbean Broadcasting Union's media awards.
 His sister was Jamaican jazz and traditional musician Marjorie Whylie.

 WOTAN (WOTAN)